 Division of Health Policy Contributes to Penn MacArthur 100 & Change Proposal

 Vice Chair of Health Policy, Kevin Volpp, MD, PhD, is part of a team led by Angela Duckworth of Penn Psychology’s Character Lab and Katy Milkman of Wharton People Analytics, which proposes to address the challenge of enduring behavior change through a submission to the MacArthur 100 & Change competition.
 The proposal was recently selected by the President and Provost of the University of Pennsylvania to represent the University as its submission to the global competition for $100 million in project funding.

 he UPenn bioethics minor is designed to give students

 a broad overview of the methods, core content areas and central ethical questions in the field of bioethics.
 The bioethics minor is a cross-school, interdisciplinary educational program.
 Students of any major are eligible for the bioethics minor.

 is based in the Perelman School of Medicine at the University of Pennsylvania.
-Under the direction of Ezekiel Emanuel, MD, PhD, the Department stands as one of the world's premier institutions of research and education in biomedical ethics and health policy.
-The Department's distinguished faculty produce and disseminate scholarship and conduct programs in medical, graduate and undergraduate education in biomedical ethics.
+Under the direction of the department chair, Ezekiel Emanuel, MD, PhD, the Department stands as one of the premier institutions of research and education in medical ethics in the world.
+The Department's distinguished faculty produce and disseminate scholarship and conduct one of the leading bioethics master’s programs in the world.